kerondwarf55/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this means that writing clean, readable, and maintainable code is a hallmark of advanced craftsmanship.
 It's easy to create complex solutions, but true mastery lies in keeping things simple while solving complex problems.
 Strive for clear abstractions, minimize unnecessary complexity, and always consider future maintenance and scalability."

+# 2024-01-23
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves a problem effectively without unnecessary complexity.
+Remember, you write code not just for computers but also for humans to understand and work with."

+"Programmers often confuse elegance with simplicity; it's crucial to remember that the goal is not to create an intricate solution, but rather to craft one that's as straightforward and clear as possible.
+This approach reduces bugs, enhances collaboration, and ensures your software remains scalable and adaptable in the long run."

+Also, "Optimize for readability and maintainability.
+Today's performance bottlenecks may not be tomorrow's, and well-structured code can often be optimized more easily than convoluted logic.
+Always strive to make your code clear and concise, following established best practices and principles like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid)."